Efforts and Achievements

 The campaign was launched in July 2018, in an attempt to recruit national competencies in various related specialties and a number was successfully recruited.

-NSSA has carried out a number of stakeholders workshops on space related subjects, most prominently a focused training session on space applications and analysis of space images in cooperation with one of the leading international companies in the field of space science that took place in 2018.
+NSSA has carried out a number of stakeholders workshops on space related subjects targeting different audience groups and considering levels of interest and knowledge in cooperation with many leading regional and international companies in the field of space.

-NSSA focused for the past 2 years on exposing the nation to or educating them about the latest trends in space science, technologies and applications through initiating and participating in several local events, that vary depending on the targeted community, taking into consideration many factors such as age group, level of knowledge, type of event and target outcome.
+NSSA focused on exposing the nation to or educating them about the latest trends in space science, technologies and applications through initiating and participating in several local events, that vary depending on the targeted community, taking into consideration many factors such as age group, level of knowledge, type of event and target outcome.